The Pultrusion Report | Tencom

 While extruded fiberglass offers many benefits, it generally has lower strength-to-weight ratios than pultruded fiberglass.
 However, its manufacturing process allows for more complex shapes and profiles, making it versatile for applications requiring intricate designs.

-The products are made from a plastic that will soften and melt so the choice of which plastic to be used can depend on the temperature at use.
+The products are made from a plastic that softens and melts, so the choice of plastic depends on the operating temperature.
 Understanding these characteristics is crucial when selecting the right plastic and fiberglass type for specific projects.

 Pultruded vs. Extruded Fiberglass: Key Differences Compared

 When comparing pultruded and extruded fiberglass, several key differences emerge in terms of manufacturing processes, material properties, and applications.
-Understanding these distinctions is crucial for selecting the right type of fiberglass for your specific needs.
+Understanding these distinctions is crucial to selecting the right fiberglass type for your specific needs.

 Manufacturing Process

 Pultrusion involves pulling continuous fibers through a resin bath and then a heated die, creating a uniform cross-section.
-In contrast, extrusion pushes molten material through a die, resulting in a more flexible production results.
+In contrast, extrusion pushes molten material through a die, producing more flexible products.

 Material Properties

 Pultruded fiberglass typically offers superior strength-to-weight ratios and dimensional stability.
-Extruded fiberglass, while generally less strong and temperature sensitive, provides different flexibility and customization options.
+Extruded fiberglass, while generally less strong and more temperature-sensitive, offers different flexibility and customization options.

 Applications